PatrickBien/balanced/README.md

 Dive into effortless income and expenditure logs and have a simple overview about your financial situation.
 With "*balanced*", handling money is not just about numbers; it's about achieving your dreams, one coin at a time.

+The entire application is created by *Patrick Bien*, member and founder of [codingstudios](https://codingstudios.click).